bitovi/hatchify/doc/schema/attribute-types/text.md

 ## Grid Behavior

 The text will be presented in the grid.
 If the value is `null`, no value will be presented in the grid.
+For large amounts of text: the column will stretch to a max width, an ellipsis will be displayed, and the overflow will be hidden.
+When hovering over that cell, the full text will be displayed 🛑

 ![Grid Example](../../attachments/text-grid.png)